CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/Blocks/tasks/wait-for-task/wait-for-all-tasks-block-2.md

 2. Handle Block Exception Block
     * This block handles the [AggregateTaskException][].
-    * It saves the exception in the variable `AggregateTaskException`.
+    * It saves the exception to the variable `AggregateTaskException`.
     * See [Handle Block Exception][] block.

 3. Remove Items At Indexes Block